Frequently Asked Questions

 O-Wool is spun according to the GOTS standards - these standards include using vegetable based spinning oils (biodegradable) as opposed to synthetic, and clearing all conventional wool from machines before processing to prevent contamination.

 How is O-Wool dyed?

-The selection of colors in the Balance yarn line (indicated with an asterisks (*)) use a mix of conventional and GOTS certified low-impact acid dyes.
+The selection of colors in the Balance yarn line (indicated with an asterisks (*)) use a mix of conventional and low-impact dyes.
 This is done to offer a wider range of colors to the consumer - typically darker or more saturated colors - while continuing to support my local Philadelphia dyehouse.
 The consumer can make an educated choice about which colors to purchasing depending on their personal values - organic and locally produced, or just locally produced.
-I may decide to move these colors to an out-of-state dyehouse in the future hat can provide 100% GOTS certified dyeing, but for now this is where we are.
-If you have questions or concerns, please email me at email@example.com.
+I may decide to move these colors to an out-of-state dyehouse in the future that can provide 100% GOTS certified dyeing, but for now this is where we are.
+If you have questions or concerns, please email me at firstname.lastname@example.org.
 Transparency is very important to me.